detunized/blog/content/blog/10-blog-with-hugo.md

     - netlify
 ---

-I decided to resurrect my personal blog and not rely only solely on [dev.to](https://dev.to/detunized) for my blogging needs.
+I decided to resurrect my personal blog and not rely solely on [dev.to](https://dev.to/detunized) for my blogging needs.
 Though, it's really pleasant to use dev.to for technical blogging, some aspects of it could be better.
 I don't like so much to type all my posts in the browser and would rather use a proper text editor.
 I also don't like to switch between preview and markdown view all the time.
 And I especially don't like to have no version control for my content.

 So far I've been just editing offline and pasting into the browser every 5 minutes to see what it looks like.
 When I'm done, I commit and then paste the final version and publish.
 When I find a typo, I fix, commit and publish again.
 I wanted to have a slightly different workflow.